nvmpy/statamic-XMLSitemaps/DOCUMENTATION.md

     Aliases are better explained in the [Sitemaps section](#sitemap-settings).

 The **Append Trailing Slash To URLs** setting dictates whether or not the URLs of items within a Sitemap have a trailing slash.
-It default to off.
+It defaults to off.

 ### Pagination Settings